Chapter Three: The Lindas

 “Grab a towel for your lap.”
 Linda nods to a bin of them as they pass it.

-“For real?”
+“Dude, gross!”
 Desirée thrusts the baby away from her and walks the rest of the way with it held at arm’s length.

 To cup the kit gently around its torso, allowing it to sit on its haunches and grip the edge of the nipple with its paws.
 To angle the syringe just so, and slip its tip into a skeptical mouth.
-Then to depress its plunger at a slow, steady rate.
+Then to depress its plunger at a slow and steady rate.
 How many times have they taught this lesson?
 How many times watched anxiety give way to awe?
 Watched their student discover the same wonder they did, those two decades past.
 A revelation that never grows stale.
 An honor, as Kim said.
 To hold in your hands what is wild, to be entrusted with its safekeeping.
 It’s a responsibility one of them would call sacred, and the other would not disagree.

 They have given Desirée Cora to feed, an easy drinker, happy to do much of the work herself, forgiving of odd angles, and indeed she has grasped the rubber decisively and is sucking down her formula with gusto, the young woman hunched over her deep in concentration, barely flinching as a scattering of chocolate sprinkle-like droppings appear on the terry towel draped in her lap.

 “You’re doing so well!”
-Kim says to her newly met daughter, and in her excitement the Lindas can hear the reemergence that woman they have come to know as recovery has liberated Kim from the confinement of her old self loathing: a woman of robust enthusiasm, of unscrupulously compassion.
+Kim says to her newly met daughter, and in her excitement the Lindas can hear the reemergence of that woman they have come to know as recovery has liberated Kim from the confinement of her old self loathing: a woman of robust enthusiasm, of unscrupulously compassion.
 A woman whose embrace would encircle the world, if the world were willing to be so loved.

 This moment, it feels like a moment.
-Like a scene the Lindas could include in some future account of good work The Brigade has done—not just for the animals whose rescue is its first mission, but for the rescuers, too.
+Like a scene the Lindas could include in some future account of the good work The Brigade has done—not just for the animals whose rescue is its first mission, but for the rescuers, too.

 The trouble with moments, though, is that they are followed pretty quickly, moments later, by other moments.
 And in the Lindas’ house, where the door is always open, where anyone might enter in at any time, odds are that the next will not quite follow from the last.